dindin2471/DSCapstone/README.md

 Data Science Capstone Project
 -C LIU 2026 Jan-

-All pythone files were run using Jupyter Notebook through Anaconda in a local machine csv files generated during project assignments are also included.
+All pythone files were run using Jupyter Notebook through Anaconda in a local machine.
+CSV files generated during project assignments are also included.